 1. Build customer trust and long-term relationships.
 Fostering customer trust requires a strategic focus on every aspect of the customer experience.
 To build lasting relationships, deliver relevance and value at every stage of the customer journey.

-Listen & empathize with your customers The practice of listening will increase customer retention.
+To build trust, you must listen and empathize with your customers.
 Through listening to customers you will collect customer feedback that will enhance how you deliver customized experiences.

 3. Leverage your customer data.
 Many lists of customer retention strategies mention the ubiquitous customer feedback survey—but to retain customers successfully, you need to understand their preferences and motivations without always having to ask.
-Collecting and mapping customer data like transaction histories, customer service interactions and loyalty program data will help you prevent churn and identify where customer wants and your business objectives intersect.
+Collecting and mapping customer data like transaction histories, customer service interactions, and loyalty program data will help you prevent churn and identify where the wants of your customer intersect with your business objectives.

 5. Measure customer lifetime value.
-Customer lifetime value (LTV) is an estimate of the net profit attributed to your brand’s future interactions with a customer.
-Understanding LTV can enable you to shift from a short-term business strategy focused on next quarter’s profits to a long-term one that values customer relationships.
+Customer lifetime value (CLV) is an estimate of the net profit attributed to your brand’s future interactions with a customer.
+Understanding CLV can enable you to shift from a short-term business strategy focused on the next quarter’s profits to a long-term one that values ongoing customer relationships.

-6. Personalize your communications and offers.
-Use the customer data you’ve collected to make your marketing offers and messages more personally relevant to your customers.
-There are 3 stages to mastering personalization:
+6. Personalize your offers and communications.
+Beyond simply putting the customer's name in an email subject line, use the customer data you’ve collected to make your marketing offers and messages more personally relevant to your customers.
+There are four types of offers:

-The closer you get to stage 3, the greater relevance and value you will deliver, and the more you will retain customers.
+The closer you get to dynamic offers, the greater relevance and value you will deliver, and the more you will retain customers.

 7. Surprise and delight with gamification.
 “Surprise and delight” has become something of an overused buzzword—but that’s because it works, and nowhere is that more evident than with gamification.
 Using game design to motivate customers is highly effective because it leverages people’s competitive natures while at the same time lighting up the reward center of the brain.